Different Forms of Corruption

-Corruption can occur in different organizational bodies such as governments and business organizations.
+Corruption can occur in different organizational bodies like governments and business organizations.
 It can also take various forms.
 These forms collectively demonstrate dishonest behaviors or actions carried out to gain some advantage at the expense of relevant stakeholders or parties.
 Understanding the different forms of corruption is essential to understanding the definition of the practice, its general and specific causes, recognizing specific corrupt activities or practices, and how they transpire and are carried out.

 Defining and Recognizing the Different Forms of Corruption